Trictrac: Fouls

-Due to the "piece touched, piece played" rule, it is not always necessary for a man to have actually been moved for a false hit to occur.
+Due to the touch-move rule (dame touchée, dame jouée), it is not always necessary for a man to have actually been moved for a foul to occur.
 One just has to work out where it can end up.

-The rule "piece released, piece played" prohibits the player from changing the situation once the man has been let go of.
-All false hits must be corrected by the opponent in accordance with the rules of movement.
+The touch-move rule prohibits the player from changing the situation once the man has been let go of.
+All fouls must be corrected by the opponent in accordance with the rules of movement.
 The opponent is only master of those men that contributed to the wrong move.

-The treatment of the false hit depends on the situation:
+The treatment of the foul depends on the situation: